Astronomy in the medieval Islamic world: Korea

-In the early Joseon period, the Islamic calendar served as a basis for calendar reform being more accurate than the existing Chinese-based calendars.
-A Korean translation of the Huihui Lifa, a text combining Chinese astronomy with Islamic astronomy works of Jamal ad-Din, was studied in Korea under the Joseon dynasty during the time of Sejong in the 15th century.
+In the early Joseon, the Islamic calendar served as a basis for calendar reform being more accurate than the existing Chinese-based calendars.
+A Korean translation of the Huihui Lifa, a text combining Chinese astronomy with Islamic astronomy works of Jamal ad-Din, was studied in Joseon Korea during the time of Sejong the Great in the 15th century.

 Observatories

 The first systematic observations in Islam are reported to have taken place under the patronage of al-Mamun.
 Here, and in many other private observatories from Damascus to Baghdad, meridian degree measurement were performed (al-Ma'mun's arc measurement), solar parameters were established, and detailed observations of the Sun, Moon, and planets were undertaken.

 During the 10th century, the Buwayhid dynasty encouraged the undertaking of extensive works in astronomy; such as the construction of a large-scale instruments with which observations were made in the year 950.
 This is known through recordings made in the zij of astronomers such as Ibn al-A'lam.
 The great astronomer Abd al-Rahman al-Sufi was patronised by prince 'Adud al-Dawla, who systematically revised Ptolemy's catalogue of stars.
 Sharaf al-Dawla also established a similar observatory in Baghdad.
 Reports by Ibn Yunus and al-Zarqali in Toledo and Cordoba indicate the use of sophisticated instruments for their time.

 It was Malik Shah I who established the first large observatory, probably in Isfahan.
 It was here where Omar Khayyám with many other collaborators constructed a zij and formulated the Persian Solar Calendar a.k.a. the jalali calendar.
 A modern version of this calendar, the Solar Hijri calendar, is still in official use in Iran and Afghanistan today.

 The most influential observatory was however founded by Hulegu Khan during the 13th century.
 Here, Nasir al-Din al-Tusi supervised its technical construction at Maragha.
 The facility contained resting quarters for Hulagu Khan, as well as a library and mosque.
 Some of the top astronomers of the day gathered there, and from their collaboration resulted important modifications to the Ptolemaic system over a period of 50 years.

 In 1420, prince Ulugh Beg, himself an astronomer and mathematician, founded another large observatory in Samarkand, the remains of which were excavated in 1908 by Russian teams.

-And finally, Taqi al-Din Muhammad ibn Ma'ruf founded a large observatory in Ottoman Constantinople in 1577, which was on the same scale as those in Maragha and Samarkand.
+And finally, Taqi ad-Din Muhammad ibn Ma'ruf founded a large observatory in Ottoman Constantinople in 1577, which was on the same scale as those in Maragha and Samarkand.
 The observatory was short-lived however, as opponents of the observatory and prognostication from the heavens prevailed and the observatory was destroyed in 1580.
 While the Ottoman clergy did not object to the science of astronomy, the observatory was primarily being used for astrology, which they did oppose, and successfully sought its destruction.